 To these ends, the Office and its chaplains and campus ministers seek ways to encourage:

 Wake Forest’s annual Christmas Lovefeast is one of our most beloved traditions.

-The service occurs on the first Sunday in December in Wait Chapel and honors our shared history with the Moravian church in Winston-Salem. the Wake Forest Lovefeast consists of sweetened coffee and authentic Moravian buns served to the congregation by Dieners (german for servers).
+The service occurs this year on Sunday, December 8th in Wait Chapel and honors our shared history with the Moravian church in Winston-Salem.
+The Wake Forest Lovefeast consists of sweetened coffee and authentic Moravian buns served to the congregation by Dieners (german for servers).
 During the meal, music is offered by the Wake Forest Concert Choir, Flute Choir and the Messiah Moravian Church Band.
 Handmade beeswax candles decorated with red paper frill are distributed to each worshipper.
 The candles are lit while the worship space is darkened except for a large illuminated Moravian Advent Star.